Paluxysuchus: Discovery

 Paluxysuchus is known from one mostly complete skull and jaws (the holotype specimen) and a fragment of the skull and jaws of a second individual.
 These remains were found within a fossil bonebed in a ranch in Hood County, Texas alongside a partial skeleton of the sauropod dinosaur Sauroposeidon.
 Paluxysuchus is named after the Paluxy River, which is known for the extensive trackways and isolated bones of dinosaurs that have been found along its banks in Dinosaur Valley State Park (the Sauroposeidon skeleton was initially given its own name, Paluxysaurus, in reference to the Paluxy River).
 The remains of Paluxysuchus come from the Twin Mountains Formation and are therefore slightly older than the footprints along the Paluxy River, which mostly come from the Glen Rose Formation.
 Paluxysuchus is the second crocodyliform to be named from the Early Cretaceous of Texas, the first being Pachycheilosuchus from the Glen Rose Formation.
-A third crocodyliform, the "Glen Rose Form", has also been identified, although it does not come from the Glen Rose Formation but the Antler Formation (which is the same age, but located farther north).
+A third crocodyliform, the "Glen Rose Form", has also been identified, although it does not come from the Glen Rose Formation but the Antlers Formation (which is the same age, but located farther north).
 The type species of Paluxysuchus, P. newmani, was named after Kent Newman, who was involved in the excavation and preparation of many fossils from the Hood County ranch.